pkpatricia/barrel-dev-best-practices/formatting-guidelines.md

 ---------------------

 *	Each entry should be contained as an unordered list item.
 The description goes here.

-	All code examples should be headed with an H5:

 	**Code Example**
 	``` javascript